 Our next proof is closely associated with our second proof.
 Those who advocate killing the lamb on one day and eating it on the next fail to see that the Bible speaks of Passover as a whole.
 This is clarified not only in chapter 12 of the book of Exodus, but also in Numbers 9, where we see Israel keeping the second Passover.
 “Let the children of Israel keep the Passover at its appointed time.
 On the fourteenth day of this month, at twilight, you shall keep it at its appointed time” (vv.
 2–3).
 Now notice what comes next: “According to all its rites and ceremonies you shall keep it” (v.
 3).

 These rites are defined in regard to the men who were unclean and could not keep it in the first month.
 “On the fourteenth day of the second month, at twilight, they may keep it.
 They shall eat it with unleavened bread and bitter herbs.
 They shall leave none of it until morning, nor break one of its bones.
 According to all the ordinances of the Passover they shall keep it” (Numbers 9:11–12; see also Exodus 12:8–10).
-Notice the complete lack of reference to any activity on the 15th day of the month.
-Here it is made plain that the lambs were to be killed and eaten—the whole of the “Passover package” along with the other rites—on the 14th day of the month!
-This evidence from the Second Passover is our third—and conclusive—proof.
+Notice the complete lack of reference to any activity on the fifteenth day of the month.
+Here it is made plain that the lambs were to be killed and eaten—the whole of the “Passover package” along with the other rites—on the fourteenth day of the month.
+This evidence from the second Passover is our third—and conclusive—proof.
 But there is more.

-Proof 4—Israel Stayed in Their Homes Until Morning
+The Israelites Were to Stay in Their Homes Until Morning

 The Israelites were not to leave their homes until morning.
 “And none of you shall go out of the door of his house until morning” (Exodus 12:22).
 In our modern world, influenced by Roman conventions, we normally think of “morning” as sometime after midnight—any time between 12 midnight and noon can be “morning.”
 However, in Scripture, the Hebrew word boqer, translated into English as “morning,” refers only to the time from first light until a time after full sunrise.
 A simple study of the 214 times the word is used should be enough to convince the skeptic.